ujvalgandhi1/ApacheAtlasIntegrationwithPurview/README.md

 * Data Source Administrator role to access Scanning Data plane.
 * Collection Admin role to access Account Data Plane and Metadata policy Data Plane.

-# Refer to the Excel file for the excel file and the python code for updating the lineage
+# Refer to the Excel file for the excel file and the python code for updating the lineage.
+All of these are found under the Assets folder

+One important thing to note is that you need to grab the fully qualified name of the data source from Purview for the Excel file to work properly.
+Refer to the screenshot below to get the details